-Chanting ‘Namu Myoho Renge-kyo’ (known as O-daimoku in Japanese) may be the first place for new members to start practising at Rissho Kosei-kai (RK).
+Chanting ‘Namu Myoho Renge Kyo’ (known as o-daimoku or daimoku in Japanese) may be the first place to start practising at Rissho Kosei-kai (RK).
 We always chant with our palms placed together (Gassho).
-Chanting with deep sincerity is much more meaningful than the number of times we chant.
-We are not chanting in a self-centred manner, instead we are keeping an empty mind or thinking of world peace or the happiness of people close to us.
-This practice will purify both our mind and body.
+We are not chanting in a self-centred manner, instead we are keeping an empty mind or praying for world peace or the happiness of people close to us.
+This practice will make us empowered and purify both our mind and body.

-Now, what are the meanings of O-daimoku and the significance of chanting?
-After we know that, O-daimoku Practice will become more meaningful.
+Now, what are the meanings of o-daimoku and the significance of chanting?
+After we know that, chanting o-daimoku will become more meaningful.

 O-daimoku expressing the joy of taking refuge

 O-daimoku was certainly chanted in ancient Japan.
-But a revered practitioner of the Lotus Sutra in the thirteenth century, Nichiren widely disseminated O-daimoku across the country.
+But a revered practitioner of the Lotus Sutra in the 13th century, Nichiren widely disseminated daimoku across the country.

-RK members also chant O-daimoku three times to Gohonzon (the Buddha) installed at our home altars when waking up in the morning.
+RK members also chant o-daimoku three times to Gohonzon (the Buddha) installed at our home altars when waking up in the morning.
 When we visit centres or other members’ houses, we first do so at their home altars before chatting.
-Before going to bed, we chant O-daimoku three times as well.
-In other words, we begin and end our daily lives with chanting O-daimoku.
+Before going to bed, we chant daimoku three times as well.
+In other words, we begin and end our daily lives with chanting daimoku.
+Chanting with deep sincerity is much more meaningful than the number of times we chant.

-Commonly, ‘daimoku’ (non-honorific form of ‘O-daimoku’) refers to ‘title’ in Japanese.
+Commonly, ‘daimoku’ refers to ‘title’ in Japanese.
 So in Buddhism, ‘daimoku’ signifies ‘title of sutra’, which condenses the contents of the sutra.